cookpad/trice/README.md

 end
 ```

-I recommend to give reference time to a modle by method and/or constructor argument because reference time is an external input, should be handled controller layer.
+I recommend to pass reference time to a modle by method and/or constructor argument because reference time is an external input, should be handled controller layer.
 But sometimes it is required  from deep inside of model logics and tests for them.

 Model unit spec has `with_refrence_time` and `set_now_to_reference_time` declarition method to set `Trice.reference_time` in an example.